catness/100-days-of-code/log.md

 * Added sending the file as an attachment by email.
 [Here's how to make the application files accessible.](https://stackoverflow.com/questions/48117511/exposed-beyond-app-through-clipdata-item-geturi)

 (Actually, it should not be necessary to read the file, but sending the json string directly as an attachment didn't work.
 But it's nice to know how to send files anyway.)

+Note: the easiest way to pretty-print a json file on command line:

+`python3 -m json.tool < FILENAME`